wechto/paper/README.md

   :curly_loop: [MODEL-ENSEMBLE TRUST-REGION POLICY OPTIMIZATION](https://arxiv.org/pdf/1802.10592.pdf) :+1:

   we propose to use an ensemble of models to maintain the model uncertainty and regularize the learning process.

+  :curly_loop: [Sample Efficient Reinforcement Learning via Model-Ensemble Exploration and Exploitation](https://arxiv.org/pdf/2107.01825.pdf) :no_mouth:

+  MEEE, a model-ensemble method that consists of optimistic exploration and weighted exploitation.